TheFitzZZ/DCS-Config-Manager/README.md

 ### Changelog:

-31.10.2017 - RC6 (not yet uploaded)
+01.11.2017 - RC6
 - Various fixes for crashes and inconsistencies (this is how I describe when I can't remember what I did)
-- Binaries are now signed - such cert, very trust, much awesome
+- Binaries are now signed - such cert, very trust, much awesome - but when you download the zip SmartScreen still yells at you... this is very much not awesome!
+(Will try to fix next release)

 30.10.2017 - RC5
 - Added settings reset button ... a little hidden - you don't need that anyway!